-How to write a script for a short film.
+How to write a script for a short film, step by step.

 Writing a script for your short film might seem like a daunting task, but it really just boils down to four simple steps: brainstorming, outlining, drafting, and rewriting.